nwtime/ntpwww/content/en/archives/drivers/driver2.md

 This driver supports the Trak 8820 GPS Station Clock.
 The claimed accuracy at the 1-PPS output is 200-300 ns relative to the broadcast signal; however, in most cases the actual accuracy is limited by the precision of the timecode and the latencies of the serial interface and operating system.

-For best accuracy, this radio requires the <tt>tty_clk</tt> line discipline, which captures a timestamp at the `*` on-time character of the timecode.
+For best accuracy, this radio requires the `tty_clk` line discipline, which captures a timestamp at the `*` on-time character of the timecode.
 Using this discipline the jitter is in the order of 1 ms and systematic error about 0.5 ms. If unavailable, the buffer timestamp is used, which is captured at the `\r` ending the timecode message.
 This introduces a systematic error of 23 character times, or about 24 ms at 9600 bps, together with a jitter well over 8 ms on Sun IPC-class machines.

 Using the menus, the radio should be set for 9600 bps, one stop bit and no parity.
 It should be set to operate in computer (no echo) mode.
 The timecode format includes neither the year nor leap-second warning.

-In operation, this driver sends a <tt>RQTS\r</tt> request to the radio at initialization in order to put it in continuous time output mode.
+In operation, this driver sends a <code>RQTS\r</code> request to the radio at initialization in order to put it in continuous time output mode.
 The radio then sends the following message once each second:

 <pre>*RQTS U,ddd:hh:mm:ss.0,q&lsaquo;cr&rsaquo;&lsaquo;lf&rsaquo;
 on-time = *